-Professor of Management; Faculty Director of Minority Business Programs
+Professor of Management; Faculty Director of Building a Successful Diverse Business

 Leonard Greenhalgh is faculty director of Tuck’s Minority Business Programs.
 His research expertise includes strategy, strategy implementation, changing demographics, negotiation, and entrepreneurial business.
 He is co-author, with James H. Lowry, of “Minority Business Success: Refocusing on the American Dream,” and author of “Managing Strategic Relationships.”
 He has written more than 130 articles, book chapters, monographs, cases, and professional papers, and has consulted to myriad international corporations.
 He has been honored with a Lifetime Achievement Award from the Minority Business Development Agency of the U.S. Department of Commerce, and listings in the Minority Business Hall of Fame and in 100 Men in Supplier Diversity.